AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/faq.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-&#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).

 ## What is a scenario?

 ### Answer

 A scenario defines a sequence of steps to be executed by [!DNL Adobe Workfront] Fusion.
-For each scenario, you specify the data source, how the data is to be processed, and what data is to be used and what is to be ignored. [!DNL Workfront] Fusion lets you create as complex of scenarios as you need; even the most sophisticated scenarios are possible.
+For each scenario, you specify the data source, how the data is to be processed, and what data is to be used and what is to be ignored. [!DNL Workfront Fusion] lets you create as complex of scenarios as you need; even the most sophisticated scenarios are possible.

 For more information, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).